digitalbricklayer/techteapotcom/content/posts/new-domain-and-last-chance-to-subscribe-via-email.md

 P.P.S. <del>Feed subscribers will also need to update the feed URL to <strong><a href="{{< ref "/" >}}index.xml">here</a></strong></del>

 <strong>Update 5 March 2015</strong>: turns out that when you delete your feed in Feedburner you are given the option to redirect the Feedburner feed back to the original feed.
-So, if you're subscribed to the feed through your feed reader, you will <strong>not</strong> need to change anything in order to continue receiving new updates :)
+So, if you're subscribed to the feed through your feed reader, you will <strong>not</strong> need to change anything in order to continue receiving new updates :smile: